An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Introduction

 \section{Introduction}

-Logistic regression is a well-known effective tool of classification with extensive applications ranging from machine learning, data mining, pattern recognition, medical science to statistics.
-It describes the relation between a sample data $\bx $ and its associated binary response/label $y \in \{0,1\}$ through the conditional probability
+As one of effective tools of classification, logistic regression has its high reputation with extensive applications ranging from machine learning, data mining, pattern recognition, medical science to statistics.
+It describes the relationship between a sample data $\bx $ and its associated binary response/label $y \in \{0,1\}$ through the conditional probability

-where ${\rm Pr}\{y | \bx,\bz\}$ is the conditional probability of the label $y$, given the sample $\bx$ and a parameter vector $\bz$.
-To find the maximum likelihood estimate of the parameter $\bz$, a set of $n$ independent and identically distributed samples $(\bx_i,y_i), i=1,2,...,n$ are first drawn, where $\bx_i \in \mathbb{R}^{p}$ and $y_i \in \{0,1\}$, yielding a joint likelihood of the interested parameter/classifier $\bz$.
-Then the maximum likelihood estimate is obtained by addressing the classical logistic regression model,
+where ${\rm Pr}(y | \bx,\bz)$ is the conditional probability of the label $y$, given the sample $\bx$ and a parameter vector $\bz$, and $\langle \bx ,\bz \rangle$ is the vector inner product.
+To find the maximum likelihood estimate of the parameter $\bz$, a set of {$n$ i.i.d. (independently and identically distributed)} samples $\{(\bx_i,y_i), i=1,2,\ldots,n\}$ are first drawn, where $\bx_i \in \mathbb{R}^{p}$ and $y_i \in \{0,1\}$, yielding a joint likelihood of the interested parameter/classifier $\bz$.
+Then the maximum likelihood estimate is obtained by minimizing the classical logistic regression loss function,

-This model usually performs well in scenario when the number $n$ of samples is larger than the number $p$ of features because it enjoys a strictly convexity and thus admits a unique optimal solution provided that the matrix $[\bx_1,\bx_2,\cdots,\bx_n]$ has a full row rank.
-However, when it comes to the case $n<(\ll)p$, it usually suffers from the over-fitting.
-That is, the solved classifier through (\ref{LR}) well fits the model (making the loss sufficiently small) on training data but may behave poorly on unseen data.
+The logistic loss function is strictly convex and thus admits a unique minimizer provided that the sample matrix is full row rank.
+Therefore, the minimization performs relatively well when the number of samples is larger than the number of features, i.e., $n\geq p$.
+But, the case $n<p$ may lead to an over-fitting: the solved classifier through minimizing (\ref{LR}) well fits the model (making the loss sufficiently small) on training data but behaves poorly on unseen data.

-Unfortunately, the case $n<(\ll)p $ occurs often in many real applications.
-For instance, each gene expression data sample comprises of thousands of genes whilst common medical equipments are only able to obtain very limited samples.
-In image processing, each image contains large amounts of pixels, which is far more than the number of observed images.
-Fortunately, despite numerous features in those data, there is only a small portion that is of importance.
-For example, apart from the classification task, the micro-array data experiments also attempt to identify a small set of informative genes (to distinguish the tumour and the normal tissues) in each gene expression data.
-The purpose is to remove the irrelevant genes so as to simplify the inference.
-This naturally gives rise to the so-called sparse logistic regression.
+On the one hand, the case $n<p $ occurs often in many real applications.
+For instance, one piece of gene expression data sample is made of thousands of genes whilst common medical equipments are only able to obtain very limited samples.
+In image processing, an image consists of large amounts of pixels, which is far more than the number of observed images.
+One the other hand, despite numerous features in those data, there is only a small portion that is of importance.
+For example, apart from the classification task, the micro-array data experiments also attempt to identify a small set of informative genes (to distinguish the tumour and the normal tissues) in each gene expression data so as to remove the irrelevant genes to simplify the inference.
+This naturally gives rise to the topic of the sparse logistic regression.